 A wind study was prepared for the consideration of this development proposal and reviewed by staff.
 The wind conditions surrounding the proposed development are generally suitable.
-The only exception is the entrance at the southwest corner of Tower C (4220 King Street East) where higher wind speeds and conditions are anticipated during the winter.
-Wind control features will be required through the detailed design stage during the site plan application process.
+Wind control features will be required through the site plan application.

 Tall Building Guidelines